How Many Milliliters Are in a Quart of Water?

 - Health and fitness – Tracking water consumption in milliliters aligns with most nutrition labels.

-Below we break down the conversion process, explore the history behind the quart, compare it with other volume units, and answer frequently asked questions And that's really what it comes down to..
+Below we break down the conversion process, explore the history behind the quart, compare it with other volume units, and answer frequently asked questions Most people skip this — try not to..

 1. The History and Definition of a Quart